jezhumble/cdsite/_pages/about.md

 ### A note on contacting me ###

-The best way to reach me is by email at humble@acm.org, but unfortunately due to the large amount of email I receive I can't guarantee a timely response.
-I allocate a fixed amount of time to dealing with email, with the result that my backlog is long and growing.
-I apologize in advance.
+The best way to reach me is by email at humble@acm.org, but unfortunately due to the large amount of email I receive I'm afraid I can't guarantee a timely response, or indeed any response at all unless your query is short and has a simple yes/no answer.
+In particular, I have learned from experience not to offer advice over the internet.
+If you're not sure how to proceed, I have two pieces of general advice: first, work from [first principles](https://continuousdelivery.com/principles/).
+Second, apply the scientific method: Mike Rother's [Improvement Kata](http://www-personal.umich.edu/~mrother/Homepage.html) is an excellent resource.